stephenharris/Event-Organiser/readme.txt

 6. View of a venue page on the front-end (in a theme based on WordPress TwentyEleven)

 == Changelog ==

+= 2.7.4 =
+* Compatible with WordPress 3.9
+* Fixes issue with `eo_check_datetime()` on Windows servers running PHP 5.2
+* Added prefix to jQuery UI time picker plug-in to prevent conflicts with other plug-ins
+* Fixes X-ALT-DESC (HTML) tag in iCal feed
+* Add prefix to ensure the (post) date filter is removed *only* on the event admin screen
+* Remove 'large-text' class added to textarea with the textarea utility function
+* Fixes bug in textarea utility function where multiple class attributes are merged.

 = 2.7.3 =
 * Fixes bug experienced under some environments with PHP5.2 where event dates cannot save